Nol Card: Usage

 The Nol card can be used to pay the fare for travel on the metro, tram, buses and water buses, and for paid parking provided by the Roads and Transport Authority (RTA).
 The Nol card can also be used on taxis.
 Currently, only 8000+ taxis including airport taxis accept the Nol card.
-From mid 2015 onwards, all taxis will be equipped with an upgraded system to accept the Nol card along with Credit/Debit cards.
+Starting in mid-2015, the RTA planned to upgrade taxi payment systems to accept Nol Cards as well as credit and debit cards.
+The Nol card can also be used in lieu of credit/debit cards in convenience stores across the city.

 Types

 There are four different types of cards available:

 Special Design

-The Roads & Transport Authority (RTA) has made a new edition of the Personalized Blue Nol cards featuring special designs of Dubai landmarks such as Burj Al Arab, Burj Khalifa, Bastakiya, Clock Roundabout, and the Trade Center in a bid to familiarize visitors, as well as residents, with iconic landmarks of the Emirate.
+The RTA has issued personalized Blue Nol cards featuring designs of Dubai landmarks including Burj Al Arab, Burj Khalifa, and other notable sites in a bid to familiarize visitors, as well as residents, with iconic landmarks of the Emirate.

 Limited Edition Cards

-The Roads & Transport Authority (RTA) launches limited editions cards to mark various occasions and events such as the National Day.
-The recent limited edition card was themed on Expo 2020.
+The RTA has released limited edition Nol cards to commemorate events such as the UAE National Day and Expo 2020.